TritonDataCenter/triton-service-groups/docs/groups/index.md

 To delete a group, send a `DELETE` request to `/v1/tsg/groups/{UUID}`, where the `{UUID}` is the unique identifier (UUID) of the group.
 The request must include the authentication headers.

-A successful deletion will return a `204 No Content` HTTP status code, and no body will be included in the response.
+A successful request will return a `204 No Content` HTTP status code, and no body will be included in the response.

 #### Example request